pantheon-systems/documentation/source/docs/articles/wordpress/site-networks/managing.md

 Now that you’ve performed the search and replace on your database, WordPress will load in your Test environment.

-### Advanced search and replace on WordPress Multisite with multiple sites
+### Advanced Search and Replace on WordPress Multisite with Multiple Sites

 Once your WordPress Multisite environment is established, you’ll likely add multiple sites to it.
 When you add multiple sites to your WordPress Multisite environment, performing the search and replace when copying the database between environments becomes a bit more involved.